-The EIA report shall contain a summary of alternative development options and measures considered during the course of EIA study, including siting, layout, alignment, design, scale, as well as construction methods, disposal and treatment method and sequences of works for the Project, with a view to avoiding, minimising and mitigating adverse environmental impacts.
-A comparison of the environmental benefits and dis-benefits of applying different development options, and mitigation options shall be made.
+The EIA report shall contain a summary of alternative mitigation measures considered during the course of EIA study, including alignment, design, scale, extent, layout and mode of operation as well as construction methods, disposal/treatment methods and sequences of works for the Project, with a view to avoiding, minimising and mitigating adverse environmental impacts.
+A comparison of the environmental benefits and dis-benefits of applying different mitigation options shall be made.
 This summary shall cover the key impacts and shall also form an essential part of the executive summary of the EIA report.